Narrow your results

 .

-is to make more
+can also be used to make more complex

-complex taxonomic queries than are possible using
+taxonomic queries than are possible using search_taxa()

-.
-By using the taxonConceptID
+using the taxonConceptID

-field, it is possible to build queries that exclude certain taxa, for
+field, it is possible to build

-example.
-This can be useful for paraphyletic concepts such as
+filter for paraphyletic concepts such as invertebrates.

 galah_call() |>